life-points/website/content/posts/2018-03-25-what-s-in-my-husband-s-trader-joe-s-shopping-cart.md

 ![](/images/img_0363 (1).jpg)

 * **Fair Trade Organic Bolivian Blend Coffee**- I prefer organic coffee.
 I like knowing that it hasn’t been treated with pesticides or chemical fertilizers.
 It also has many nutrients from the soil it grows in.
 When something is [fair trade](https://www.fairtradecertified.org/), you know that the workers are being treated fairly and paid a decent wage.
-I drink conventional coffee when I go to coffee shops if they don't have organic, but since most of the time I drink it at home, I make this brand of coffee in the french press and roast the beans fresh, each day.
+I drink conventional coffee when I go to coffee shops, if they don't have organic, but since most of the time I drink it at home, I make this brand of coffee in the french press and roast the beans fresh, each day.

 ![](/images/img_0366 (1).jpg)